basp/nanibot/README.md

 don't have a built-in way to have any handler stop other handlers from executing (the equivalent of calling `done()` in callback land).

-NOTE: Also I have no clue in what order event handlers are executed.
-I can only assume (and hope) that it's something logical like the order in which they are registered.
+> I darenot say in what order event handlers are executed.
+I
+> can only assume (and hope) that it's something logical like the order
+> in which they are registered.
+However, it's not something that you
+> should depend upon anyway even if you are 100% sure about the order.
+>
+> If you need dependent event handlers (which is a valid use case) then
+> you're encouraged to implement them in the way that makes most sense
+> to you in the spirit of Erlang/OTP.
+>
+> If you think of it from another way: what if a single handler could
+> block any other event handler from executing?
+Even if it was unrelated,
+> like a logging or debug handler?
+That would be a very bad thing.
+Hence,
+> Nanibot always sends all events to all registered handler modules and
+> pushes responsibility for any *bubbling* effects back to the client
+> (implementers of the handlers).

+Note that it's usually a good idea to implement a catch-all clause in for your `handle_event/2` implementation.

 To start, take a look at either the `greeter` or `markov_respond` module.
 Both of them are implemented as a handler for the `nani_event` process.